eceltov/shed/README.md

 Both default users will have access to the `Demo Workspace`.

 User `demo` has all privileges inside the workspace, but user `demo2` has only the rights to view and edit documents.
+Many of the features below are thus not available for user `demo2`.

 Inside a workspace, you can do basic file operations using the buttons in the top left and open documents and folders by navigating through the file system.
 Opening a document will create a new tab and display the contents of the file.
 To edit a document and see the effects from the point of view of a different client, you can simply duplicate the window, because a single user can have multiple clients.

-To add a user to an existing workspace, you have to navigate to the Options in the top right corner, type in the username, select their role, and adding them using the Add button.
+To add a user to an existing workspace, you have to navigate to the Options in the top right corner, type in the username, select their role, and finally add them using the Add button.

-The workspace can be in one of three access types.
+The workspace can be in one of three access modes:
-The first one is `Privileged`, that allows only authenticated users with access to the workspace to connect to it.
+  - `Privileged`: allows only authenticated users with access to the workspace to connect to it.
-The second one is `Everyone with link`, that additionally allows unauthenticated users to connect to the workspace and edit documents.
+  - `Everyone with link`: additionally allows unauthenticated users to connect to the workspace and edit documents.
-The third one is `Everyone with link (read-only)`, which does not allow unauthenticated users to edit documents.
+  - `Everyone with link (read-only)`: does not allow unauthenticated users to edit documents.
+  -
-Authenticated users can still make changes to the workspace, if their role is sufficient.
+Authenticated users can still make changes to the workspace, if their role is sufficient, in the latter two modes.

 ### Managing Users